TL;DR

 SettingDefaultDescription

-number_of_shards1Number of Primary shards (cannot change after creation)
+number_of_shards1Number of Primary shards (cannot change after creation; can be recreated via split/shrink API)

 number_of_replicas1Number of Replica shards (dynamically changeable)